Kim Kardashian Revealed The 3 Foods She Will NEVER Eat

 As they eat their salads, Kim tells Kris, "These are the things I hate in life: mustard, cilantro, and blue cheese."
 To this declaration, Kris responds by asking, "Who hates blue cheese?" and then answers herself, "Nobody."

 Actually, none of the ingredients Kim lists were particularly surprising because each one of them are notoriously divisive.
-Cilantro tastes like soap to 4-14 percent of the population, mustard can have that harsh horseradish-y taste, and of course, blue cheese is stinky and actually has mold growing on it.
+Coriander (cilantro) tastes like soap to 4-14 percent of the population, mustard can have that harsh horseradish-y taste, and of course, blue cheese is stinky and actually has mould growing on it.

 Of the three foods, blues cheese might be the one that's most understandably despised, which is why it's so hilarious that Kris Jenner can't believe her own daughter doesn't like it.
 The momager didn't share her most hated foods, but we're safe to assume that blue cheese isn't on her personal list.
 Now we want to know how the other Kardashian-Jenners feel about Kim's list and what their most hated foods are.
 You know, just in case we ever find ourselves cooking for them, we'd like to be prepared.